FAQ

 We've been retailing face paint and body art supplies online since 2013.

-Face Paint Shop Australia is the preferred supplier for professional face painters, theatre companies, theme parks, schools and childcare educators.
+Face Paint Shop Australia is the preferred supplier for professional face painters, theatre companies, theme parks, schools and childcare providers, and educators.

 Q: Which are the best face paint brands?